research-ag/motoko-core/README.md

 base = "https://github.com/dfinity/new-motoko-base"
 ```

-It's also possible to start using both versions in parallel:
+It's also possible to use both versions in parallel:

 ```toml
 base = "0.14.4"